isomerpages/gb-assist/pages/solutionrepo/solution1710.md

 ---
-title: iFoundries E-commerce Jump Start Package Version 1 - Standard
+title: COVID-19 Sectorial Support CommonAcademy LMS Version 7.2 - Package (50 to 100 Users)
-permalink: /productivity-solutions-grant/solutionrepo/solution1676
+permalink: /productivity-solutions-grant/solutionrepo/solution1710
 ---

 #### Description

-The amount of trade conducted electronically in Singapore and globally has already grown tremendously with the wide-spread of Internet usage.
-Those who have viewed e-commerce as a secondary channel now need to re-orient every aspect of their business towards a e-commerce mindset.
-There exists an opportunity to double-down on e-commerce, augmenting existing offerings and creating new lines of product with our E-commerce Jump Start solutions.
+CommonAcademy LMS is an online platform that supports collaborative peer-to-peer learning through its interactive tools and effective online learning activities.
+With CommonAcademy, learning providers can save costs by bringing their lessons online without comprising on quality.
+It is SaaS-ready, can be hosted in a scalable cloud or an in-house data centre.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_iFoundries_20200498_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_CommonTown_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria